greg-js/arch-wiki-md-repo/wiki/_content/english/Steam.md

 All you need to install is the meta-package [steam-libs](https://aur.archlinux.org/packages/steam-libs/), it will pull all the libs for you.
 Please report if there is any missing library, the maintainer already had some lib32 packages installed so a library may have been overlooked.

-**Satisfacing dependencies with pacman and AUR without the aur meta-package (For x86_64)**
+**Satisfying dependencies without using the convenience repository or steam-libs meta-package (For x86_64)**

-Steam with native runtimes needs from AUR this packages with his dependencies [lib32-gconf](https://aur.archlinux.org/packages/lib32-gconf/) [lib32-dbus-glib](https://aur.archlinux.org/packages/lib32-dbus-glib/) [lib32-libnm-glib](https://aur.archlinux.org/packages/lib32-libnm-glib/) [lib32-libudev0](https://ptpb.pw/Y9re)
+If you do not like the approach of installing all the libraries known for Steam and various game-compatibility libraries and want to install the minimum required libraries to launch Steam and most games install the following libraries:

+Steam on x86_64 requires the following libraries from [AUR](/index.php/AUR "AUR") to be installed [lib32-gconf](https://aur.archlinux.org/packages/lib32-gconf/) [lib32-dbus-glib](https://aur.archlinux.org/packages/lib32-dbus-glib/) [lib32-libnm-glib](https://aur.archlinux.org/packages/lib32-libnm-glib/) and [lib32-libudev0](https://aur.archlinux.org/packages/lib32-libudev0/).

-Apart, from pacman [lib32-openal](https://www.archlinux.org/packages/?name=lib32-openal) [lib32-nss](https://www.archlinux.org/packages/?name=lib32-nss) [lib32-gtk2](https://www.archlinux.org/packages/?name=lib32-gtk2) and [lib32-gtk3](https://www.archlinux.org/packages/?name=lib32-gtk3) (enable the [multilib](/index.php/Multilib "Multilib") repository first)
+It will also require the following libraries from the [multilib](/index.php/Multilib "Multilib") repository [lib32-openal](https://www.archlinux.org/packages/?name=lib32-openal) [lib32-nss](https://www.archlinux.org/packages/?name=lib32-nss) [lib32-gtk2](https://www.archlinux.org/packages/?name=lib32-gtk2) and [lib32-gtk3](https://www.archlinux.org/packages/?name=lib32-gtk3).

-And, if it show errors of libcanberra-gtk3 install [lib32-libcanberra](https://www.archlinux.org/packages/?name=lib32-libcanberra)
+If Steam displays errors related to libcanberra-gtk3 install [lib32-libcanberra](https://www.archlinux.org/packages/?name=lib32-libcanberra).

+While most games will run with the minimal set of libraries listed here some games will require additional libraries to run.
+For a list of known game-compatibility libraries consult the [game-specific troubleshooting](/index.php/Steam/Game-specific_troubleshooting "Steam/Game-specific troubleshooting") page.

 ### Skins for Steam